 FUTURE PLANS

-Eric and his team are now working on deploying the Red Canary CWP sensor in their traditional data center as well to ensure optimal impact and consistent server performance.
+Eric and his team are now working on deploying the Red Canary Linux EDR sensor in their traditional data center as well to ensure optimal impact and consistent server performance.